Zyx8890/synthda/README.md

 | Maintaining Semantic labels | Medium           | High                   |

-*Pose-level synthesis keeps the joint semantics explicit, reduces visual artifacts, and allows fast generation on commodity GPUs.*
+*Pose-level synthesis keeps the joint semantics explicit, reduces visual artifacts, and allows customizable generation speed and quality on NVIDIA GPUs.*

+Note that this code has only been developed and tested with NVIDIA GPUs

 ---